 A password is supposed to help secure accounts and keep sensitive data protected — but the problem is that traditional passwords are often more of a liability than an asset because employees don’t heed the warnings.
 Employees often reuse passwords, neglect changing their passwords, leave the default password, or use weak passwords.
 In fact, a recent OpenVPN survey discovered 25% of employees reuse the same password for everything.

 As hackers get craftier, and as traditional passwords get harder to secure, a more reliable form of authentication needs to be implemented — and increasing character lengths or the amount of times the password needs to be changed just won’t do the trick.
-As Steve Prentice explained in the latest CISO Cloud Tip, “Challenge questions and strings of letters, numbers and characters might soon be coming to the end of their functional life, as security companies start to roll out biometric and behavioral security protocols in their place.”
+As Steve Prentice explained in the latest Cloud Security Tip, “Challenge questions and strings of letters, numbers and characters might soon be coming to the end of their functional life, as security companies start to roll out biometric and behavioral security protocols in their place.”

 Biometric Security Options

 Companies like Apple and Google are just a few that are testing and rolling out biometric authentication options.
 Google is working on a password replacement technology that uses a "trust score" to authenticate users.
 The technology measures things like the user's voice, their movements, facial features, and typing speed to assign a “trust score.”
 If the score is high enough, the device provides the user access to the desired account.
 And Apple has made it so the future of authentication is already here.
 Apple has implemented fingerprint and facial recognition on its iPhones so all users have to do is touch the thumbpad or look at the screen to be granted access — and that type of technology is rapidly growing within the workplace.